datafold-dev/datafold/doc/source/contributing.rst

 .. tabbed:: conda

         **datafold is not available from the conda package manager**.
-If you run Python with Anaconda's package manager, the below code installs *datafold* in a ``conda`` environment by using ``pip``.
+If you run Python with Anaconda's package manager, the recommended way is to set up *datafold* in a ``conda`` environment by using ``pip``.

         Also note the